mcm4628/extfamily_institutionalization/README.txt

 	The full files were obtained from NBER (http://www.nber.org/data/survey-of-income-and-program-participation-sipp-data.html).

+	The 2008 Panel has 16 Waves.
+This project uses Waves 1 through 15.
+You'll need data (.zip or .z), stata code (.do), and dictionary (.dct)
+	Each wave has a core data file and a topical module file.

 	The puw files are the Core data. he putm files are the Topical Module files.